ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

     <li value=1337> Realloc => realloc (duh!) </li>
 </ol>

-As quite a few challenges already had, this binary is one of those that never prints any user input.
-This is quite telling of a libc-leak-vector which comes afaik from *@angelboy* as well as his challenge *Baby_Tcache* originally from HITCON CTF 2018 with [this writeup by bi0s](https://vigneshsrao.github.io/babytcache/) being a great recource for it.\
+This was one of those binaries that never prints **any** user input.
+This reminds me of a libc-leak-vector which comes afaik from *@angelboy* as well as his challenge *Baby_Tcache* originally from HITCON CTF 2018 with [this writeup by bi0s](https://vigneshsrao.github.io/babytcache/) being a great ressource for it.\
-This is partially confimed by the Dockerfile since `Ubuntu:18.04` provides `glibc version 2.27` -- the same as baby_tcache.
+This is partially confirmed by the Dockerfile since `Ubuntu:18.04` provides `glibc version 2.27` -- the same as baby_tcache.

 ### Creating a note
-Upon creating a new Note you could specify an index and the size of the alllocation.
+Upon creating a new Note you could specify an index and the size of the allocation.
-It let you write arbitrary content afterwards but as far as I could tell one could not write OOB.
+It lets you write arbitrary content afterwards but as far as I could tell one could not write OOB.

 ![Challenge Description](Blindfolded/Blindfolded-malloc.png)

-The index was bound between 0 and 9 which lead me to believe that the retuned pointers were stored into some kind of global array that only had 10 slots.
+The index was bound between 0 and 9 which lead me to believe that the returned pointers were stored into some kind of global array that only had 10 slots.
 You also couldn't allocate over a slot that was alreadly used.

 The size of the allocations it would allow were also capped at some value but I never bothered to figure out what exactly it was.
-I just knew was somewhere larger than 0x100 and smaller than 0x400.
+I just knew it was somewhere between 0x100 and 0x400.

-All in all allocations of an arbitrary size and content are already quite a powerful primitive, however now vulnerability was found in this part of the binary.
+All in all allocations of an arbitrary size and content are already quite a powerful primitive, however no vulnerability was found in this part of the binary.

 ### Deleting notes

-As expected the vulnerability was in the deleting part of the binary.
-Confirming the array theory deletion of a note also wanted an index for which Note to delete.
+As expected the vulnerability was in the deleting Option.
+Similarly to the guessed array indices in the creation of the notes deleting a Note required an index too.

 ![Challenge Description](Blindfolded/Blindfolded-free.png)

 However just deleting an entry that doesn't exist works perfectly fine and still decreases the counter.
 Since it was hinted that the vulnerability should be pretty obvious I deemed that this was probably an unchecked free.

-Using that upon a real allocation you would have a double free which is a heap corruption that is definetly exploitable,especially in this version of libc (*2.27*) with basically *unchecked Tcaches*. \
+Using that upon a real allocation you would have a double free which is a heap corruption that is definetly exploitable, especially in this version of libc (*2.27*) with basically *unchecked Tcaches*. \
-(If I am losing you already, you'll probably need to read up a bit of background info first (or later) like this one [glibc heap implementation by azeria-labs](https://azeria-labs.com/heap-exploitation-part-1-understanding-the-glibc-heap-implementation/))
+(If I am losing you already, you'll probably need to read up a bit of background info first (or later) like [glibc heap implementation by azeria-labs](https://azeria-labs.com/heap-exploitation-part-1-understanding-the-glibc-heap-implementation/))

 ### Realloc and Exit
 For completeness sake I'll also include realloc and exit in this writeup, even though they weren't strictly necessary.
 Exit is probably self-explanatory as it does exactly what it says.

-Realloc on the other hand was a bit of a wierd addition.
+Realloc on the other hand was a bit of a weird addition.
 ```
 Ummmm...
 But that's forbidden...
 I could let you...
 I have a bad feeling about this...
 I'll give you only one chance...
 But first, let me clean the stack a little bit...
 Done!